ThomBator/ThomBator/README.md

 I recently graduated with a B.Sc in Computer Science at Western Governors University.
 Before entering into my degree program I worked for about 10 years as an advertising copywriter and video script writer.
-I look forward to transitioning into a Software Developer role when I complete my studies in several months.

 Programing Languages & Technical Skills:
  - Java (JavaFX, JDBC)